-After-school care is offered to Pre-K students only.
-There is a daily rate of \$20 per day/\$100 a week.
+Afterschool care is offered to Pre-K students only.
+There is a daily rate of \$20 per day/ \$100 a week.
 There are no discounts for after-school care.
-After-school care begins at 2:30pm and ends at 6:00pm.
+Afterschool care begins at 3:00 pm and ends at 6:00 pm.
 You may register for the program anytime during the year.
+The CDC Late Policy fine will be charged if your child is not picked up by 6:00 p.m.
 After-school payments are due on Monday for the previous week.
 If payment is not received for the previous week by Tuesday at noon, the family will be contacted, and the child will not be allowed to stay for the after-school program until the after-school charges are paid in full.
-Families are only charged for the days the child is present in the after-school program.
+Families are only charged for days the child is present in the after-school program.